tavares2/RotatingBearingTestBench/README.md

 ### Frontend (UI - RotatingBearingUI)

 - **Pages**:
-  - `SimulationTest.razor`: Allows users to input test sequence name and steps (setpoint, duration) and start the simulation.
+  - `SimulationTest.razor`: Allows users to input test sequence name and steps (setpoint, duration), to start the simulation and to see the results in a graphical chart and tabular format.
   - `TestRunner.razor`: Allows users to input a `TestSequenceId` and view test results in tabular format.
   - `Index.razor`: The default landing page.